 They (i.e. The Apostles) didn't train for years and years in seminaries separated from the local body they had come from.
 Only to return later to another Church that they had no previous contact to.
 Being devoid of any real practical experience besides a one year practicum/internship, in which they got to preach one time on a Sunday where almost the whole church was away on vacation.
 See my point?
 We have to radically rethink the pastoral ministry.

 Besides all this.
 If the spiritual gifts are spread out in the congregation relatively equally, how many with the pastoral gifting would there be in a typical church.
-Probably in a church of 200 there might be up to 10% that's about 20 or so.
-What are those men doing with their pastoral gifting?
+Probably in a church of 200 there might be up to 10% that's about 20 people or so with that gift.
+What are those men doing with their pastoral/teaching gifting?
 Probably sitting on their hands because the lead pastor has his "Kung-Fu grip" on the reigns of leadership.
 They probably aren't even aware they have a pastoral gifting.
 I bring this up because if there were 20 pastors of a church it would protect the church when one of the pastors fell.
-The church could carry on and the church would be able to "restore such a one with gentleness" without everything collapsing.
+The church could carry on and the church would be able to "restore such a one (fallen pastor) with gentleness" without everything collapsing.
 But as is the current leadership structure, there is one pastor who has full and final authority.
-Elder and Deacon boards do nothing in practicality.
+Elder and Deacon boards do nothing in practicality in those leadership structures.
 Actually they do something, everything the pastor tells them to do.
 This must change!

-Let me be clear, I do not believe that a pastor caught in a extra-marital affair should just be kept in ministry after forgiving him.
-Or worse yet, one week later hired somewhere else.
+Let me be clear, I do not believe that a pastor caught in a extra-marital affair should just be kept in ministry after forgiving him, or one week later hired somewhere else.
+Or worse yet taking on a new Church Plant in a different city.
 What I am saying is that the whole system is unbalanced, and lends to a unbalanced pastoral ministry.
-We need a practical pastoral reformation, kind of like the great theologies that were was won for us in the first reformation (i.e. "the priesthood of all believers.").
+We need a practical pastoral reformation, kind of like the great theologies that were won for us in the first reformation (i.e. "the priesthood of all believers.").
 That Priesthood of all believers needs not just to be believed, but practiced in our current congregations.
 In other words "every member a minister."

 The current Ashley Madison controversy exposes many problems and we are all going to talk about the sexual aspects and what is wrong with pastors.
 We definitely need to bring those secrets out so that the Church can deal with it, and seek to be a righteous and pure bride once again.
 But I want to challenge us to think in Biblical paradigms, and not to leave the current hierarchical pastoral position untouched.